History of PARC

 In November 2013, Panalpina and Cardiff launched their first KTP, a project to investigate new ways to forecast inventory requirements.
 The project won the 2016 Cardiff University Innovation and Impact award for Business and was shortlisted for the national KTP awards.

-In 2016, the centre received direct funding from Panalpina, and was thereby branded the Panalpina Centre for Manufacturing and Logistics Research.
-Employees from Panalpina were established as part of the research centre, which officially took up residence in the Logistics and Operations Management section of Cardiff University Business School.
+In 2016, the centre received direct funding from Panalpina, and was thereby branded the Panalpina Research Centre (PARC).
+Employees from Panalpina worked directly with the centre, which officially took up residence in the Aberconway Building of Cardiff University Business School.
+In 2019, Panalpina was acquired by DSV, thus becoming DSV Panalpina; the company decided to maintain and further develop the PARC Institute to help further their research in sustainable supply chain solutions.

 In 2018, Mike Wilson received the title of Honorary Visiting Professor role at Cardiff Business School.
-In awarding the title, the Business School highlighted Mike's contribution to the Panalpina Research Centre, the Business School and the University as a whole.
+In awarding the title, the Business School highlighted Mike's contribution to the PARC Institute, Cardiff Business School and the University as a whole.

 To the future